-In short, no. While there is a substantial amount of research supporting the health benefits of celery extract (which concentrates celery’s phytochemicals), there isn’t much to support all the claims being made about celery juice itself.
+In short, no. While there is substantial research supporting the health benefits of celery extract (which concentrates the phytochemicals), there isn’t much to support all the claims being made about celery juice itself.

-But there are thousands of people who aren’t waiting around for research to verify all the benefits they’re getting from starting their day with a big cup of celery juice!
-The anecdotal evidence is pretty compelling (even if it is placebo!), so my take is that, if it fits with your lifestyle and makes you feel good, there’s no harm in jumping on the bandwagon.
-Especially if it means you’re replacing, say, your morning donut with vegetable juice – that’s a huge upgrade!
+But there are thousands of people who aren’t waiting around for research to verify all the benefits before starting their day with a big cup of celery juice!
+The anecdotal evidence is pretty compelling—even if it is placebo!
+So my take is that if it fits with your lifestyle and makes you feel good, there’s no harm in jumping on the bandwagon.
+Especially if it means you’re replacing, say, your morning donut with vegetable juice—that’s a huge upgrade!

 What about the fiber you’re missing out on?